dominus04/dominus04/README.md

 <br>

 Gostaria de alertar que ainda sou um desenvolvedor em treinamento, logo não tenho completo domínio das tecnologias citadas abaixo, possuo conhecimento básico em todas elas e conhecimentos avançados em algumas.

+I would like to point out that I am a trainee developer, so I do not have complete mastery of the above technologies, I have basic knowledge in all of them and advanced in some.

 <br>